 Danny is the most recent full time contributor, bringing a different eye to subjects the rest of us have been remiss on.

 We don’t run formal policies, and the editorial judgement is for us.
 We mod incredibly rarely, and only when things are getting truly out of hand, or there may be a sensitive issue we need to think about.
-No real rules, although I’d rather all political and religious stuff was kept to a minimum.
+No real rules, although we’d rather all political and religious stuff was kept to a minimum.
 This is a cricket blog.

 All comments welcome, including ones contrary to the authors.
 There’s a tendency for things to become like an echo chamber.

 If you want to write a guest post, we’d be more than happy to consider it.
 Pop over to the Contact Us page to get in touch.